 Everyone who is trying to communicate with impact needs to use their hands for maximum effect.

-First, avoid extremes with your hands.
+Avoid extremes with your hands

 Don’t be completely stiff and motionless (like a statue), but don’t gesticulate and wave your hands around crazily either.

 Especially if you are trying to convince someone to take an action (give you a raise, buy your product, sign up for your service), being still and emotionless will make you less persuasive.

 You want your enthusiasm and conviction to come through in your body movement.

 On the other hand, don’t move too excessively either.
 It undermines the confident, dominant demeanor you want to be projecting.

 If you want to stress something particularly important or make a very critical point, then increase the intensity of your hand gestures.
 But do it strategically for maximum impact.

 Emphasize or call attention to something important